S-ABHISHEK-1905/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Import LabelEncoder using sklearn.preprocessing library.
 3. Transform the data's using LabelEncoder.
 4. Import Logistic regression module from sklearn.linear_model library to predict the values.
+5. Find accuracy , confusion matrix and classification report using sklearn.metrics library.
+6. Predict for the new given values.
+7. End of the program.

 ## Program:
 ```